-Yes, you can eat pine needles, as long as there are not yew pine needles as these are poisonous.
+Yes, you can eat pine needles, like the Spruce needles, Coastal redwood, Ponderosa pine, Douglas fir, and the Blue spruce.
+On the other hand, yew pine needles are poisonous.
 Pine needles have plenty of vitamin C and vitamin A, and some of them even have excellent antibacterial properties.
 Just as a precaution, if you are pregnant, then do not eat pine needles as some types of pine needles have been known to cause abortions.

 If you are wondering how pine needles taste, then my personal recommendation is to get a pine needle tea, my favorite is the one with Douglas Fir pine needles Click here to check it out on Amazon.com